Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Introduction

 To the best of our knowledge, the approach by Zingman et al.\cite{zingman2024learning} is the only AD method developed for toxicity screening.
 It uses healthy data for training and combines a convolutional neural network (CNN) backbone with a one-class SVM.
 While this method demonstrates the feasibility of automated tox screening, its tile-wise formulation and binary "healthy" vs. "anomaly" classification limits spatial precision and interpretability.

-Here, we introduce a pixelwise AD framework for histology that unifies (i) semantic segmentation of healthy tissue and common pathology types using available training data and (ii) detection of rare pathologies without training data.
+Here, we introduce a pixelwise AD framework for histology that unifies (i) semantic segmentation of healthy tissue and common pathology types using available training data and (ii) detection of rare pathologies without training data, validated on two held-out categories: apoptosis and staining/processing artifacts.
 This mirrors typical laboratory conditions: data is abundant for healthy tissue and for common pathologies, but little to no data is available for rare pathologies.

 Our system builds on deep image representations of a pre-trained DINOv2\cite{oquab2023dinov2} foundation model, adapted for semantic segmentation of our histological data using Low-Rank Adaptation (LoRA) \cite{hu2022lora}.
 Our final system provides pixelwise predictions for healthy and known anomaly classes.
 In order to be able to flag unknown anomalies as OOD, we extend the Mahalanobis distance-based method of Lee et al.~\cite{lee2018}.
 As the Mahalanobis scores are strongly varying between healthy and known anomalies, we propose to use class-wise thresholds, which improve joint segmentation and anomaly detection performance.